adridev/sdet-test/readme.md

 - If the resource is blocked, the response status is 423
 - A successful response status is 201

-## Expectations
+## Your work
+- Provide a test runner written in Java
-- You have to create a test runner, which executes the API from outside via HTTP.
+- The test runner should execute the API from outside via HTTP.
 - The test runner should generate a report file describing the test cases executed and their result
-- You should provide a GIT repository accessible with your code.
+- You should provide a GIT repository accessible with the solution.
-- The repo should contain a readme.md with clear instructions of how to execute the test runner and get the report.
+- The repo should contain a readme.md with clear instructions of how to execute it.

 ## Requirements
 The application is prepared to be run using docker-compose.
 So having docker and docker-compose configured is mandatory.